Institut National de la Santé et de la Recherche Médicale (INSERM)

 - European ClInical Trials Services Platform & Development (EUCLID) is an academic FCRIN-labelled CIC 1401 core facility, aiming to support the sponsor/investigator duo in implementing international clinical trials

 For more information on Inserm: http://www.inserm.fr/

 Janssen Pharmaceutical Companies of Johnson & Johnson (Janssen)

-At Janssen, we are dedicated to addressing and solving some of the most important unmet medical needs of our time in infectious diseases and vaccines, oncology, immunology, neuroscience, and cardiovascular and metabolic diseases.
-Driven by our commitment to patients, we develop innovative products, services and healthcare solutions to help people throughout the world.
+Janssen Vaccines & Prevention B.V.is one of the Janssen Pharmaceutical Companies of Johnson & Johnson, and is focused on research, development and production of vaccines that prevent and/or treat infectious diseases.
+Janssen has a broad development pipeline, with several product candidates based on their unique AdVac® technology.
+Janssen is dedicated to addressing and solving some of the most important unmet medical needs of the time in infectious diseases and vaccines, oncology, immunology, neuroscience, and cardiovascular and metabolic diseases.
+Driven by its commitment to patients, Janssen develops innovative products, services and healthcare solutions to help people throughout the world.

 For more information on Janssen: www.janssen.com

 London School of Hygiene & Tropical Medicine (LSHTM)